Pk 705, 19/5/1965; AP-AMH, B720-047B

-Pk 705 departed Karachi at 1800 on May 19 for Dhahran, and from there to Cairo at 2122.
-Approaching Cairo at 2340, the aircraft was cleared for a left-hand circuit to Runway 34.
-The crew reported turning final at 2345 but the aircraft kept descending and struck the ground well short of the runway at 2348.
+Pk 705 departed Karachi at 1800 on May 19 for Dhahran, and from there onwards to Cairo at 2122.
+Approaching Cairo at 2340, the aircraft was cleared for a left-hand visual circuit to Runway 34.
+The crew reported turning final at 2345-but the aircraft kept descending and struck the ground well short of the runway at 2348.
 Captain A. A. Khan was the pilot in command.

-This is my input of the probable cause: the aircraft was carrying out a night visual approach via a circuit flown to the runway.
-It collided with the terrain while turning final and while aligning with the runway.
-The captain had never flown an approach to Cairo in a B720 aircraft.
+The probable cause: the aircraft was carrying out a night visual approach via a circuit flown to the runway.
+It collided with the terrain while turning final and during alignment with the runway.
+It was observed that the captain had never flown an approach to Cairo in a B 720 aircraft.
 He had sat in the cockpit of a foreign carrier to meet the requirement of experience to this city on another trip.
-It was night and the approach was over an unlit area, the source of optical illusion.
-I believe, the captain lost speed in the turn and stalled the aircraft while steepening the bank in order to line up with the runway on final approach.
-This is a common mistake and can happen at any level of experience.
+It was night and the approach was over an unlit area, the source for an optical illusion.
+I believe the captain lost speed in the turn and stalled the aircraft while steepening the bank in order to line up with the runway on final approach.
+This is a common mistake and can happen with any level of experience.
 125 on board / 119 fatalities.

 CRASH SCENE AP-AMH

-On departure from Jeddah for Karachi as Flight Pk 740, the aircraft crashed shortly after takeoff.
+On departure from Jeddah for Karachi as Flight Pk 740 in the late evening, the aircraft crashed shortly after takeoff.
 All 156 people on board were killed.
 The first warning of an emergency came 21 minutes after takeoff, when the pilot radioed a request to return to Jeddah because of smoke coming into the cabin and cockpit.
 15 minutes later, Jeddah control tower heard the pilot shout “Mayday!
 Mayday!” before the radio went silent.
-An in-flight fire in the cabin area, through its intensity and rapid extension, eventually incapacitated the flight crew.
+An in-flight fire in the cabin area with its intensity and rapid spread eventually incapacitated the flight crew.
 The cause of the cabin fire was not determined but is suspected to be an oil stove carried by one of the pilgrims.